virage81/Study/Cpu and ALU.md

 4. CU is a component of a CPU.
 Components - instruction registers, control signals within the CPU, control signals to/from the bus, control bus, input flags, and clock signals.
 5. ALU is components of computer in which perform selection of operations.
+6. Primary components of the Alu, what is their purpose?
+7. What does the logilac unit consist of?

 <!--
 d) a clock, whic